Naby Sarr

-Mouhamadou-Naby Sarr (born 13 August 1993) is a French professional footballer who plays as centre back for Al-Markhiya.
+Mouhamadou-Naby Sarr (born 13 August 1993) is a French professional footballer who plays as centre back.

 Club career

 Sarr made his senior debut with Lyon in the UEFA Europa League on 6 December 2012 against Hapoel Ironi Kiryat Shmona.
 He opened the score after 15 minutes, and Lyon won the game 2–0.

 On 28 July 2015, Sarr joined Charlton Athletic on a five-year deal.
 He scored his first goal for the club against Huddersfield Town on 15 September 2015.

 On 21 June 2016, Sarr joined Red Star on a season long loan deal.

 On 15 December 2018, Sarr was sent off inside the first minute of Charlton's League One match against AFC Wimbledon, beating a club record previously held by Nicky Weaver.

 On 11 September 2020, Sarr joined Huddersfield Town.
 He scored his first goal for Huddersfield in a 4–3 defeat against Stoke City on 21 November 2020.

 On 1 June 2022, it was confirmed that Sarr had been released by Huddersfield Town at the end of his contract.

 On 26 August 2022, after nearly a month with the club, Reading announced the signing of Sarr to a four-year contract.

 On 12 June 2023, Sarr joined Al-Markhiya in the Qatar Stars League on a two-year contract.